Board of Directors

 Arthur G. Epker has served as a director of the company since March 2013.
 Mr. Epker is a vice president partner of PAR Capital Management Inc., an investment adviser that manages PAR Investment Partners, L.P., a private investment fund.
 Mr. Epker is a member of the boards of directors of Pure Cycle Corporation, a publicly traded company that provides wholesale water services; the Stepping Stone Foundation, which provides full and partial scholarships for students to attend a school in Guatemala; the Windsor School, a private college preparatory secondary school in Queens, New York; and the Honors Alumni Council at the University of Michigan.
 Prior to joining PAR Capital in 1992, Mr. Epker worked at TA Associates, a private equity firm.
 He received his undergraduate degree in computer science and economics with highest distinction from the University of Michigan (1983) and his Master of Business Administration from Harvard Business School (1987).

 Daniel N. Mendelson has served as a director of the company since March 2013.
 Mr. Mendelson is the chief executive officer and founder of Avalere Health, a strategic advisory company focused on devising innovative solutions to complex healthcare problems.
 The firm’s customer base includes Fortune 500 healthcare companies, provider organizations, medical foundations and government.
-Mr. Mendelson is also currently adjunct professor of business administration at the Fuqua School of Business at Duke University, and sits on the board of directors of HMS Holdings Corp., a publicly traded company that provides cost containment services to government and private healthcare payers and sponsors.
+Mr. Mendelson is also on the faculty of the Wharton School of Business at the University of Pennsylvania, and sits on the board of directors of HMS Holdings Corp., a publicly traded company that provides cost containment services to government and private healthcare payers and sponsors.
 From 1998 to 2000, Mr. Mendelson served as associate director for health at the Office of Management and Budget (OMB).
 Prior to joining OMB, Mr. Mendelson was senior vice president of The Lewin Group and director of the medical technology practice.
 He holds an undergraduate degree in economics and viola performance from Oberlin College, and a MPP from the Kennedy School of Government at Harvard University.

 Ronnie Morris, MD was appointed president of Champions Oncology in October 2010.
 Most recently, he was one of the founders of MDVIP, the national leader in personalized healthcare.
 Serving as a board member, medical director and part of the executive management team, Dr. Morris helped build and manage MDVIP, a company that grew to a network of 400 doctors within 29 states servicing 125,000 consumers/patients.
 In December 2009, MDVIP was acquired by the Procter and Gamble Co.
 Prior to MDVIP, Dr. Morris was the chief medical officer and executive VP of AllianceCare, a 1,500-plus-employee company that provided home healthcare, physical therapy and doctor visits for homebound patients.
 At AllianceCare, Dr. Morris developed and operated the physician house call division of the business, and he was the general medical director for the company.
 He was the managing partner of a large multispecialty group that was acquired in 1998 by ProMedCo.
 Dr. Morris is a board-certified internist and until 2004, he had a private practice in Boca Raton, Florida.
 He has been a consultant for many pharmaceutical companies, including Pfizer, Merck and AstraZeneca.